dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 2/README.md

     --discovery-token-ca-cert-hash sha256:9824b49e691c3ab0dcdeb97b26a57bbb7abf619393a332786a336f2ff5b560e0
 </code></pre>

-<b>Note : All nodes will still be in "NotReady" state.
+<b>Note : "kubectl get nodes" output will still show all nodes in "NotReady" state.
 This is expected.</b>

+<b>Note 2 : "kubectl get pods -o wide --all-namespaces" will show "core-dns-xxx" Pods status stuck in "ContainerCreating" state.
+This is because of the same reason and that is CNI Plugin is not ready yet on the K8S nodes.</b>